 BEGIN at the intersection of the centerline of S.W.
 184 Street (Eureka Drive) and the centerline of S.W.
 97 Avenue; thence run East along the centerline of said S.W.
-184 Street, said centerline being the South boundary of the Village of Palmetto Bay and the North boundary of the town, to the Western Boundary line of Biscayne National Park, thence run Southerly, Westerly and Southerly along the Western Boundary line of Biscayne National Park to the centerline of S W 208 Street, thence run West along the centerline of S.W.
+184 Street, said centerline being the South boundary of the Village of Palmetto Bay and the North boundary of the town, to the

+Western Boundary line of Biscayne National Park, thence run Southerly, Westerly and Southerly along the Western Boundary line of Biscayne National Park to the centerline of S W 208 Street, thence run West along the centerline of S.W.
 208 Street and its Westerly extension to the intersection with the Southerly extension with the centerline of S.W.
 78 Avenue; thence Northerly along the Southerly extension of the centerline of S.W.
+78 Avenue to the centerline of S.W.
+207 Street; thence Westerly along the centerline of S.W.
 207 Street to the centerline of S.W.
 87 Avenue, thence run Northerly along the centerline of S.W.
-87 Avenue to the centerline of Old Cutler Road (Ingraham Highway); thence run Southwesterly along the centerline of said Old Cutler Road (Ingraham Highway) to the centerline of Franjo Road, thence run Northwesterly along the centerline of Franjo Road to the centerline of S.W.
+87 Avenue to the centerline of Old Cutler Road (Ingraham Highway); thence run Southwesterly along the centerline of Franjo Road, thence run Northwesterly along the centerline of S.W.
 97 Avenue; thence Northerly along the centerline of S.W.
-97 Avenue to the centerline of S.W.
 97 Avenue; thence Northerly along the centerline of S.W.
-97 Avenue to the centerline of S.W.
 97 Avenue; thence Northerly along the centerline of S.W.
-97 Avenue to the centerline of S.W.
-98 Avenue;
+184 Street and the POINT OF BEGINNING.